brouberol/blog/content/cant-enough-be-enough.md

 After 5 years, I was at a crossroads.
 The more I went on, the more I felt I needed to slow down.
 Years of exponential growth and on-call were taxing on my mental health.
 I was constantly stressed out and on edge.
 I did not sleep well, was taking on weight and was overall losing interest in my work.

-As I saw it my two options were:
+As I saw it, my two options were:

 - I could stay and get more stocks, make more money, and continue working (with great and talented people!) in an ever-exponentially growing company that was promising me a promotion to Engineering Manager (which itself probably meant more stocks, less personal time and more stress), or
 - I could decide to quit, rest, slow down and do something else.

+{{ note("I just want to be clear there.
+There were other options, such as going back to an IC role, that I discussed with my manager.
+I don't want to come across as passively dissing on him.
+He truly was an incredible manager.
+But in the end, these were the 2 extreme options.") }}

 As I was slowly coming to the realization that option 2 was the one for me, came an extremely toxic thought.
 Was there a point in the near future where I'd vest a substantial amount of RSUs, after which I could then quit?
 The answer was yes, about 10 months from then.
 And thus I tried to stick around, feeling more and more depressed and disengaged, all that in the prospect of vesting stocks amounting to about $150,000.